menu

 Real Estate

 The Eagle Hill neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 42,482 persons per square mile in the neighborhood, it is more packed with people than 98.0% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Eagle Hill neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Eagle Hill neighborhood is one of the most walkable neighborhoods in America.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Eagle Hill neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Eagle Hill is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Eagle Hill neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 63.8% of the real estate here is made up of such dwellings, which is higher than 99.4% of all U.S. neighborhoods.